pq-code-package/mlkem-c-aarch64/README.md

     - Running `nix develop` will execute a bash shell with the development environment specified in [flake.nix](flake.nix).
     - Alternatively, you can enable `direnv` by using `direnv allow`, allowing it to handle the environment setup for you.

-    - As flake is still an experimental feature of nix, --experimental-features 'nix-command flakes' is needed when running the nix command.
+    - As flake is still an experimental feature of nix, `--experimental-features 'nix-command flakes'` is needed when running the nix command.
 Alternatively, add the following to your `~/.config/nix/nix.conf` or `/etc/nix/nix.conf`:
 ```
 experimental-features = nix-command flakes
 ```

-- If you are not using nix, please ensure you have installed the same version as specified in [flake.nix](flake.nix).
+- If you are not using nix, please ensure you have installed the same versions as specified in [flake.nix](flake.nix).

 ### Development scripts
 After running `nix develop` you should automatically have a number of support scripts in your PATH: